ReGen Brands Coalition unites regenerative CPGs to drive demand, grow market

 “This is very unique and first in the industry,” Corsaro says.
 “You have all the various certification schemes but no one was uniting all those various efforts because as a consumer, when you go to retail you don't care if it's regenerative, because it's Regenified, or Regenerative Organic Certified, or Land to Market.
 We're trying to get you to understand that it's regenerative and what that means.”

-ReGen Brands Coalition launched in August and currently works with brands that have been certified by different institutions, including Regenerative by A Greener World, Ethos, Regenerative Verified, Soil and Climate Initiative (previously called Soil Carbon Initiative), Demeter Biodynamic Certification, as well as Whole Foods Market’s regenerative assessment.
+ReGen Brands Coalition launched in August and currently works with brands that have been certified by different institutions, including Regenerative by A Greener World, Ethos, Regenerative Verified, Soil and Climate Initiative (previously called Soil Carbon Initiative), Demeter Biodynamic Certification, Whole Foods Market’s regenerative assessment, as well as Regenified, Regenerative Organic Certified and Land to Market.

 Corsaro says the coalition won’t open to new members until 2025.
 “We're focused on figuring out what year one of this program looks like with this inaugural membership,” he says.

-Anthony Corsaro, left, and Kyle Krull co-founded the ReGen Brands Coalition to unite CPG brands that make regenerative-certified products with the goal of increasing consumer awareness and demand.
+Anthony Corsaro, left, and Kyle Krull co-founded the ReGen Brands Coalition to unite CPG brands that make regenerative products with the goal of increasing consumer awareness and demand.
 Credit: ReGen Brands

 Family history and a health crisis